varunrpillai/paint/README.md

 3) ibisPaintX App  - https://play.google.com/store/apps/details?id=jp.ne.ibis.ibispaintx.app&hl=en
   In the home page: show saved images and provides + icon to create Image.
+  In the upper tab:
+    undo, redo options.
   In the lower tab:
     In the paint view, opacity and brush size are slider.proble color selection is above these two.
-  Upper tab:
-    undo, redo options.

   ###  Minimum Viable Product(MVP) based on the analysis:
   1) In the paint view, provide options to
      In the upper tab:
        a) save
        b) exit without saving.
        c) continue drawing.
        d) clear the current painting.
        e) undo the last change
      In the Lower tab: This has the most important action items:
 	a) color picker will be
 	   i) a floating button that shows the selected color. ii) A color picker dialog will be launched on clicking the button.
 	b) size picker will be on the left side
 	   i) A size picker dialog will be launched on clicking the button.
 	Floating button will be hidden when user draws providing maximum canvas space.
   2) Have a list of saved items to continue editing the art.

 ## Main Usercases
 1) Draw an art and save